moffzilla/ONAP_LAB/README.md

 It shows the status of Pods and Containers at Kubernetes level.

-Remove
+## To Remove

 	openstack stack delete ONAP-stack -y

-You can also delete the stack at the Horizon Dashboard
+You can also delete the stack at the Horizon Dashboard.

 ## Sub-Projects